Michael M. Sears

-Michael M. Sears (born July 16, 1947) is an American former Boeing executive and convicted felon.
+Michael M. Sears (born July 16, 1947) is an American former Boeing executive who was fired and criminally convicted for his role in the United States Air Force tanker contract controversy.

 In 1992 Sears led the successful development of the F/A-18E/F Super Hornet.
 In 1997, Sears was President of the Douglas Aircraft Company division of McDonnell Douglas.
 In 2003, Sears was Boeing's CFO.

-Boeing terminated Sears on November 24, 2003 as the result of corruption allegations relating to the improper hiring of Darleen Druyun.
+Boeing terminated Sears on November 24, 2003, as the result of corruption allegations relating to the improper hiring of Darleen Druyun.
 For his part in the Darleen Druyun scandal, Sears was sentenced to four months in prison, a $250,000 fine, and 200 hours of community service.